A No-Code Introduction to Describing Data

 • The division by \(n-1\) (instead of \(n\)) makes \(s^2\) an unbiased estimator of the variance if the observations come from a normally distributed population (we’ll cover this in more detail later in the semester).

-The table below shows the squared absolute deviations for the first 10 people in the data frame.
-For example, we previously calculated the first person to have a absolute deviation of 12 — squaring that value (i.e., \(12*12\) or \(12^2\)) yields 144.
+The table below shows the squared absolute deviations for 10 people in the NHANES data frame (the same 10 selected earlier when calculating the mean absolute deviation).
+For example, we previously calculated the first person to have a absolute deviation of 5 — squaring that value (i.e., \(5 \times 5\) or \(125^2\)) yields 25.

 SBP diff_SBP squared_diff_SBP